geekmj/apache-spark-examples/README.md

-# Examples of several different functionalities of Apache Spark.
+# Examples of several different functionalities of Apache Spark with Java.